-Personal injury claims can involve an array of issues, such as: loss of income (short term or lifetime), pain and suffering, long term care and support costs, loss of physical capability or loss of enjoyment of a normal life.
-Personal injury claims can involve very large amounts.
+Personal injury claims often involve extremely large sums, and can involve an array of issues, such as: loss of income (short term or lifetime), pain and suffering, long term care and support costs, loss of physical capability or loss of enjoyment of a normal life.

 Fortunately, ample advice is available from public health and other knowledgeable authorities.
 Architects are advised to adopt such advice in their practices, to help manage the risk that their actions or inactions may lead to a claim related to personal injury to others.

-These measures include:
+These measures include, but aren't limited to:

-- avoiding face-to-face meetings with anyone; - assurance that their own offices and personnel and the construction sites they visit are employing mandatory and recommended preventive measures; - avoiding conveyance or handling of documents and other materials unless reasonable efforts have been taken to assure the materials are "virus free".
+- avoiding face-to-face meetings with anyone; - wearing a mask and observing social distancing, when in-person meetings are unavoidable; - assurance that their own offices and personnel and the construction sites they visit are employing mandatory and recommended preventive measures; - in rare instances where physical documents must change hands, making reasonable efforts to assure the materials are "virus-free."